 Anybody can do it.

-Well, Steve Jobs did it, you know.
+Well, Steve Jobs did it.

-Uh uh, you know, uh Bill Gates did it.
+You know, Bill Gates did it.

-They I don't think either of those guys graduated from college.
+I don't think either of those guys graduated from college.

 Yeah.

-You know, if you achieve the American dream and you become rich, and everybody listening to this show, I bet you know, wants to be rich someday.
+You know, if you achieve the American dream and you become rich, and everybody listening to this show, I bet, you know, wants to be rich someday.

 Some people listening to this show are rich.

-Can you imagine the government taking 70 or 80 percent of Your money away from you?
+Can you imagine the government taking 70 or 80 percent of your money away from you?

 Hey, every time you do these great tax cuts, the economy booms.